 The Language Conservancy has partnered with the Apache people on a number of educational projects, including the Apache Summer Institute, the Apache dictionary, a level 1 textbook, and a Vocab Builder app.

 In 2019, TLC held the first-ever Apache Summer Institute in partnership with Arizona State University and San Carlos Apache College.
 This educational program offers beginner and advanced learners an opportunity to learn about the Apache language and culture.
 This year, the Apache Summer Institute was held entirely online, offering students a unique way to learn remotely.

 Apache Level 1 Textbook

-The Language Conservancy is currently developing a Level 1 Textbook for the Apache community which introduces learners to the fundamentals of the Apache language and culture.
+The Language Conservancy has developed a Level 1 Textbook for the Apache community which introduces learners to the fundamentals of the Apache language and culture.
 With 23 lessons, local vocabulary variants, detailed illustrations, and a comprehensive teachers guide, this textbook provides all the tools needed to teach and learn Apache.

 The Language Conservancy is currently developing a comprehensive Apache Dictionary which will include the rich vocabulary of the three Western Apache dialect groups, including Dilzhe’e, White Mountain, and San Carlos.